TimHessels/WaporTranslator/README.md

 > dir Anaconda3 /AD /s

-After saving the changes within windowsOS.yml file, navigate to the folder where this .yml file is located by opening Anaconda prompt and type:
+After saving the windowsOS.yml file, navigate to the folder where this .yml file is located by opening Anaconda prompt and type:

 > cd C:\PATH\TO\DIRECTORY\WaporTranslator